Systemic Involvement in Sarcoidosis

 May manifest with conjunctivitis, iridocyclitis, chorioretinitis, dacryocystitis, lacrimal gland infiltration causing dry eyes, optic neuritis, glaucoma, or cataracts

-Ocular involvement more common among black American people and people of Japanese descent
+Ocular involvement more common among Black American patients and patients of Japanese descent

 Annual screening indicated for early disease detection